JelyseCalkum/password-generator/README.md

 PROJECT FEATURES:

 A generate button:
-This will send the user a series of prompts and confirms After user data is collected, a random password will be generated using Javascript
+This will send the user a series of prompts.
+After user data is collected, a random password will be generated using Javascript.
 ![Screenshot 1](https://user-images.githubusercontent.com/115381607/200198750-ea33f52e-b9b5-471f-b6f4-bfa20c14e907.png)

-A Textarea
+A Textarea:
-This textarea will display the users password once it is generated
+This textarea will display the users password once it is generated.
 ![Screenshot 2](https://user-images.githubusercontent.com/115381607/200198795-03a25928-a201-463b-a975-b4040a09b0ff.png)